 Doing the GAPS intro diet is a challenge, no matter how old you are.
 It can be especially challenging with a stubborn toddler.
 I’m going to share with you all my tips and tricks from my experience with my son doing the GAPS intro diet for toddlers.

 GAPS diet for toddlers

 The GAPS diet isn’t the easiest thing to do, but the results are SO worth it.
-Young children heal quickly and deeply, compared to older kids, teens, and adults.
-Doing the GAPS intro diet for toddlers can sound daunting, but the toddler years can be the ideal time for deep gut healing and doing the GAPS diet for kids.
+Young children can experience benefits quickly and deeply, compared to older kids, teens, and adults.
+Doing the GAPS intro diet for toddlers can sound daunting, but the toddler years can be the ideal time for doing the GAPS diet for kids.

 But toddlers can be challenging.
-This is specially true when they’re dealing with things like sensory issues, digestive upsets, and the physical and mental difficulties that can come with leaky gut.
+This is especially true when they’re dealing with things like sensory issues, digestive upsets, and the physical and mental difficulties that can come with leaky gut.